K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## Feb 2022
+    1. Added TX Audio path with PTT, working on RX/TX board.
+Need to work on modulation blocks.
+RF output is flowing though.
+    2. Moved ENET startup code earlier in startup before time sync.
+Was causing a deadlock resulting in CPU reboots at enet init time.
+Now there is no more long startup delay when ENET is enabled.
+    3. Pitch is now read from the database and applied to CW filter center frequency.
+    4. Raised Line-In volume max value in database (RX board input), set default AF gain setting to about 30 (was 90 or so).
+    5. Planning to work more on MIDI for remote control pod and keyers.
 ## Jan 2022
     1. Updated code to compile and run with Win11+IDE 1.8.19 + Teensyduino 1.56.
     2. Updated to latest RA8876Lite library (V1.0.0) and Adafruit MCP23107 V2.02 library with some minor code changes required.